WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 When you mix coins with Wasabi, you actually de-link the trail from your boss/Coinbase, to the coins in your wallet.
 This is represented to you in two ways:
-1. The coins will have an anonymity set >1, and typically will have a green shield.
+1. The coin will have an anonymity set > 1, and typically will have a green shield.
 2. The coin will say "ZeroLink mixed coin".
 This coin you can spend without having to worry about your boss or Coinbase being able to track your behavior.